Shreya1sah/LeafDiseaseDetection/README.md

   --model output/leaf_model.h5 \
   --output_dir results/
 ```
 - The above structure generates performance metrics and sample prediction images in results/.
 - leaf_model.h5 contains xception_model.h5, inceptionv3_model.h5, densenet169_model.h5 ,where xception,inceptionv3,densenet169 are the CNN models which are used to perform        fuzzy rank based ensemble approach for leaf disease detection
+- ### 🧠 Why is results/ Important

+     The `results/` directory serves as:

+     - 📊 A record of how your models performed
+     - 🖼️ Visual proof of correct vs incorrect classifications
+     - 📁 A clean separation between model code and output data
+     - ✅ Reproducible evaluation — others can validate your claims

 ## 🗂️ Project Structure